.-- -.... ... -..

 with a safety pin fastener and may

 also be ordered with other fasteners.
-Click here to see optional fasteners.
+They have optional fasteners.

-every Thursday @ 10:30am Several members of the club gather for lunch on:
+Several members of the club gather for breakfast on:

 Van Nuys, CA 91406-3732